Installing with OAuth

 If you requested scopes for a user token, you'll find them with a user access token under the authed_user property.

-One more suggestion: show a user a nice message when the user is redirected back to you and you successfully gain an access token.
-Or, if there's been an error, transparently report that error to the user.
-The reason the user is redirected back to your app at the end of OAuth is exactly for the purpose of transparency: the user deserves to know the end of the story, whether your app successfully was installed or not.
+One more suggestion: show the user a nice message once they are redirected and you successfully gain an access token β€” or, if there's been an error, report that error to the user.
+The reason the user is redirected back to your app at the end of OAuth is for transparency purposes: the user deserves to know the end of the story, whether your app was installed successfully or not.

 Using tokens

-The best way to communicate your access tokens—also known as bearer tokens—to Slack is by presenting them in a request's Authorization HTTP header where the full value, including "Bearer", is case-sensitive:
+The best way to communicate your access tokens β€” also known as bearer tokens β€” to Slack is by presenting them in a request's Authorization HTTP header where the full value, including "Bearer", is case-sensitive.
+This approach is required when using application/json with a write method.

 GET /api/conversations.list?limit=50